 Start & End Point: Col Raiser Cable Car

-BY CAR: From Bolzano, it takes roughly 50 minutes to drive to the cable car station.
-Take SS12 and then the SS242!
+From Bolzano, it takes roughly 50 minutes to drive to the cable car station.
+Take SS12 and then the SS242.
 From Cortina d’Ampazzo, it takes an hour and a half to drive to the cable car station along the SR48 and SS243.

-BY PUBLIC TRANSPORT: This hike is easily accessible by bus from Bolzano!
+This hike is easily accessible by bus from Bolzano.
 From the Bolzano bus station, located right next to the train station, take the 350 bus towards Val Gardena.
 It takes roughly an hour and 15 minutes before you reach your bus stop, St. Cristina, Dosses.
 Alternatively, you could get off the stop before at St. Cristina, Rathaus.
 It’s about a 20 minute walk from either bus stop to the Col Raiser cable car station (and it’s quite a steep uphill walk!).

 How to do the Seceda hike

-I love a good cable car, and this Seceda hike starts with one!
+I love a good cable car, and this Seceda hike starts with with incredible views from one!
 The Col Raiser Cable Car has stunning views of the Dolomites mountain range and passes over grazing pastures.
-Alternatively, you could hike up, though I wouldn’t recommend this, as the views from the cable car are fab and it’s quite a steep hike up.
+Alternatively, you could hike up, though I wouldn’t recommend this, as the views from the cable car are fabulous and it’s quite a steep hike up.

 Cable Car information

 Cost: The Col Raiser Cable Car costs 21 euros round trip and 15 one-way.
 I recommend buying a round trip ticket to save money.

 Opening Dates: mid-June through early October